 Students desirous of transferring credit earned at the Kansas City Art Institute to other institutions should check with their academic advisors at those institutions for acceptance of credit before enrollment at KCAI.

 Students enrolled in a non-credit course are not allowed to change to for-credit status once a class has begun.

 Students enrolled in a for-credit course may change their status to non-credit through the third class.
 Once the third class has been completed, status may not be changed.

-Discounts are applied to eligible non-credit classes.
-Discounts do not apply to for-credit classes and cannot be combined.
+Promotion codes are applied to eligible non-credit classes.
+Codes cannot be combined.

-All discounts do not apply to Supervised Noontime, After-Art, High School for-credit courses, Pre-College ArtLab, Master Classes, Intersession, Certificate Program, Educators ArtLab, and Art Educator classes.
+Exclusions: All promotion codes do not apply to Supervised Noontime, After-Art, High School for-credit courses, Pre-College ArtLab, Intersession, Certificate Programs, Educators ArtLab, and Art Educator classes.

-Other discounts are available to qualifying students, including KCAI Employees, Nelson-Atkins Employees, Warwick Society Members, and Auxiliary Groups.
+Other discounts are available to qualifying students, including KCAI Employees, Nelson-Atkins Employees, Warwick Society Members, and Auxiliary Group members.
 For more information, call 816-802-3505.

 In order to purchase software with an educational discount, you must follow the purchasing requirements and provide academic proof relative to each company.
 This information can be found on their websites: